Learning Hidden Markov Models from Aggregate Observations: Learning Aggregate HMMs with Continuous Observations

-with
+with $\alpha_1(x_1) = \pi(x_1), \beta_T(x_T) = 1$.

-The inference estimates given by above are applicable to any general continuous emission density.
-Now, we derive the formulas for parameter estimation of the underlying continuous observation HMM with Gaussian emission density.
+The inference estimates given by \eqref{eq:marginals_hmm_cts} are applicable to aggregate HMMs with any general continuous emission density.
+Next, we derive the formulas for parameter estimation of the underlying continuous observation HMM with Gaussian emission density.

 Assuming the Gaussian noise model for emission density, it takes the form